-Currently, funding for five predoctoral trainees, seven postdoctoral trainees, and one postdoctoral minority supplement is administered through the Department of Chemistry and Biochemistry, which has operated a high-quality graduate program since the founding of UCSD in 1960.
-Currently, this T32 program is in it's 28th year of successful operation under the uninterrupted guidance of the same Program Director, Dr. Daniel Donoghue.
-In addition, one other member of our Supervisory Committee, Dr. Susan Taylor, has served in this capacity since the inception of this T32 program.
+Currently, funding for four predoctoral trainees and six postdoctoral trainees is administered through the Department of Chemistry and Biochemistry, which has operated a high-quality graduate program since the founding of UCSD in 1960.
+Currently, this T32 program is in it's 29th year of successful operation under the uninterrupted guidance of the same Program Director, Dr. Daniel Donoghue.
 This is a remarkable record of continuity in our program.

 The training faculty members are expert in a variety of areas, including cell and molecular biology, signal transduction, structural biology, molecular virology, histopathology, endocrinology, and drug discovery.
 One unique aspect of this T32 program is its emphasis on understanding proteins involved in growth regulation and oncogenesis at the molecular and structural levels.

 Our research programs emphasize common themes relating directly to mechanisms of cellular growth control, with four different focus groups providing an intellectual framework for the diverse research activities of our training faculty.
 These focus areas are:

 We have also organized specific curricular requirements for our trainees depending upon the focus group of their mentor.